andyeske/How-to-CAD-Almost-Anything/README.md

 * Editing sketches and features after creating them.
 * Coloring parts and changing material properties.

-**Session Activity:** Using the tools learned on Session 1, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 1, we’ll design three objects, namely:
 *	A cake.
 *	An iPhone 6 (give it a shot just by looking at a [picture](https://cdsassets.apple.com/live/SZLF0YNV/images/sp/111940_SP705-iphone_6-mul.png) online).
 *	A pencil (using an engineering drawing).